What if you already have it all?

 Owen was around six or seven years old.
 We were at the dinner table talking about Ukraine — trying to explain to our kids, in age-appropriate terms, what was happening and why it mattered.
 It was one of those heavy conversations you have as parents and you're never quite sure how much lands.

 In the middle of it, Owen got up from his seat.
 Abruptly.
-I started to say something — it felt unlike him, mid-conversation like that.
-Before I could, he came back.
+Before I could say anything, he came back.

 He was carrying three jars.

 We'd been teaching him about money since he was five — a dollar a week in allowance, divided into three jars: save, spend, give.
-Over the years the amount grew as he got older, but it was always in quarters.
+Always in quarters.
 Literal quarters, dropping one by one into the slots.

 He set all three jars on the table, dumped them out, and said he wanted to give his money to the kids in Ukraine.

 Jim and I looked at each other.
-We were trying not to cry.
+Trying not to cry.

 We told him we'd match whatever he had.
 We gave together to the International Rescue Committee.
 And I sat there thinking — this is it.
 This is the whole thing.
 This is what we're doing it all for.